Skip to content

 kpi_uninstallstimetimemergeApp uninstalls by date.

-user_databraze_id, segment_id-replaceUsers of a segment with their email/push subscription state and profile fields (a point-in-time snapshot).
+user_databraze_id, segment_id-replaceSegment users with their email/push subscription state and profile fields (a point-in-time snapshot).
+Exports all segments by default; an optional user_data:<id>[,<id>] filter limits it.

 The kpi_* tables aggregate across all apps by default.
 Append a comma-separated list of app identifiers to break a KPI down by app, e.g. source_table: 'kpi_dau:app-one-id,app-two-id'; each row then carries an app_id column.